os2display/display-client/README.md

 # Up the containers
 docker-compose up -d

-# Follow the node logs to see when the code is compiled.
+# Optional: Follow the node logs to see when the code is compiled.
 docker-compose logs -f node
 ```